A bump in the road: Fayetteville to place speed cushions on three neighborhood streets

-The City Council's Transportation Committee on Tuesday approved proposals for placement of rubber "speed cushions" on three streets.
+FAYETTEVILLE -- The City Council's Transportation Committee has approved proposals for placement of rubber "speed cushions" on three streets.
 The cushions will go on Sang Avenue near Asbell Elementary School, Stubblefield Road between Summerhill Drive and Picadilly Lane, and Harold Street between Lee Avenue and Stubblefield Road.

 The speed cushions are made of rubber and are 6 feet wide, 7 feet long and 4 inches high.
 One can fit in each lane of traffic.
-Estimated total cost for all the cushions is just more than $7,000.
+The estimated total cost for all the cushions is just more than $7,000.

 The city has a process to get traffic calming measures in neighborhoods.
 A resident has to make a request.
 Then staff develops a project area and provides a petition to the requesting resident.
 If at least 70% of neighbors sign the petition, city staff will do a traffic study and score the results.